-- Administered and scored in a consistent or "standard" manner; - Aligned to a set of a cademic or performance "standards;" - Broadly-administered (e.g., nation-or statewide); - Commercially-produced; and - Often administered only once a year, although some standardized assessments are administered two or three times per year.
+- Administered and scored in a consistent or "standard" manner; - Aligned to a set of academic or performance "standards;" - Broadly-administered (e.g., nation-or statewide); - Commercially-produced - Often administered only once a year, although some standardized assessments are administered two or three times per year.

 IAGDs should be rigorous, attainable and meet or exceed district expectations (rigorous targets reflect both greater depth of knowledge and complexity of thinking required for success).
-Each indicator should make clear:

-- 1. What evidence/measure of progress will be examined; - 2.
-What level of performance is targeted; and - 3.
-What proportion of students is projected to achieve the targeted performance level.

-IAGDs can also address student subgroups, such as high or low-performing students or EL students.
-It is through the Phase 1 examination of student data that teachers will determine what level of performance to target for which population(s) of students.
+Each indicator should make clear (1) what evidence will be examined, (2) what level of performance is targeted, and (3) what proportion of students is projected to achieve the targeted performance level.
+IAGDs can also address student subgroups, such as high or low-performing students or ELL students.
+It is through the Phase 1 examination of student data that teachers will determine what level of performance to target for which population of students.

-IAGDs are unique to the teacher's particular students; teachers with similar assignments may use the same assessment(s)/measure of progress for their SLOs, but it is unlikely they would have identical targets established for student performance.
-For example, all 2nd grade teachers in a district might set the same SLO and use the same reading assessment (measure of progress) to measure their SLOs, but the target(s) and/or the proportion of students expected to achieve proficiency would likely vary among 2nd grade teachers.
+IAGDs are unique to the teacher's particular students; teachers with similar assignments may use the same evidence for their SLOs, but it is unlikely they would have identical IAGDs.
+For example, all 2nd grade teachers in a district might set the same SLO and use the same reading assessment to measure their SLOs, but the IAGD and/or the proportion of students expected to achieve proficiency would likely vary among 2nd grade teachers.
 Additionally, individual teachers may establish multiple differentiated targets for students achieving at various performance levels.
+IAGDs should be written in SMART goal language: